The Sanctuary of Truth, Pattaya, Thailand

 Tickets can be purchased online or from the office at the main entrance to the compound.

 (If you’d rather not pay the entrance fee, you must at least see this extraordinary building from the hilltop, set against the backdrop of the Gulf of Thailand.
-It is, after all, Pattaya’s most beautiful temple and considered by some as the pride of Thailand.)
+It is, after all, Pattaya’s most beautiful temple).

 Dress conservatively.
 Vests, short skirts, or see through clothes are not permitted.

-Located by the sea in Nakula, North Pattaya, The Prasat Sajja Tham is easy to get to.
-It is about 5 miles (8 km) from central Pattaya and should take you under 25 min to reach by car or bike.
+Located by the sea in Nakula, North Pattaya, The Sanctuary is easy to get to.
+It’s about 5 miles (8 km) from central Pattaya and should take you about 20 min to reach by car or bike.

 A taxi from Central Pattaya to the Sanctuary will cost 200 – 250 Baht.
 Hiring a taxi is the simplest way to get there, unless, like us, you decide to go by bike.